software-assignments-spring2021/spring-2020-cruel-badger/README.md

 ## __History:__
 This project came to be as we, a group of seniors at NYU, began planning for our futures after graduation.
 The real world comes with real responsibilities, and we wanted to come up with a a solution to ease that transition.

+## __Commands For Running The Project:__
+Inside front-end: npm start    -- will run on port 3000 Inside back-end: node app.js   -- will run on port 4000

 ### Contributing.MD:
 https://github.com/nyu-software-engineering/spring-2020-cruel-badger/blob/master/CONTRIBUTING.md